Projects-Facisa/SilckStyleStore/README.md

-## SilcyStyleStore - Java Commerce Project 💼🛍️
+## SilckStyleStore - Java Commerce Project 💼🛍️

 Project developed under the guidance of Professor Armando Agra for the module 2 - Basic Object-Oriented Programming in Java.
 SilckStyleStore is a commerce system that offers the following functionalities: